AminaHanan246/bulk_rna_seq_prj/README.md

 ```
 ![Clustering of samples based on cell line and oxygen condition](results/sampleheatmap1.png)
 > **Figure: Clustered Heatmap of Gene Expression:**
-> The heatap show disctint clustering across samples based on cell lines and oxygen conditions.
+> The heatap show distinct clustering across samples based on cell lines and oxygen conditions.
 This indicates that experiment was successfull

 Variable genes HeatMap
 ----------------------